anmikhan/envirogoes/README.md

 # envirogoes
-This repo includes code used for figures 2 - 5 of the GOES ABI for environmental science review and synthesis.
+This repository includes code used for figures 2 - 5 of the GOES ABI for environmental science review and synthesis.